 Why is Saint Anne our patroness?
 She is the patroness of those who teach their own children.
 She can help you teach your children or your catechism class about Baptism, the Holy Eucharist, Confirmation, and the general truths with an audio Baltimore Catechism.

-Pray for Saint Anne's protection for you and for all whom you teach.
-We do. :-)
+Pray for Saint Anne's protection for yourself and for all whom you teach.
+We do.
+Daily. :-)

 Our printable coloring ebook has 483 coloring printables, many of which are throughout this site as free samples.